WPManageNinja/fluent-smtp/readme.txt

 == 👉 Credits 👈 ==
 Fluent SMTP is built by <a href="https://wpmanageninja.com">WPManageNinja LLC</a>.
 And yes, It's built by the creator of popular plugins like <a href="https://wordpress.org/plugins/fluentform">FluentForms</a>, <a href="https://wordpress.org/plugins/fluent-crm">FluentCRM</a>, <a href="https://wordpress.org/plugins/ninja-tables/">Ninja Tables</a>.

-Fluent SMTP is a 100% free and opensource plugin and we never release a pro version.
+Fluent SMTP is a 100% free and opensource plugin and we will never release a pro version.
 It does not mean, It will have lack features.
 Our aim is to provide the ultimate SMTP/Email Service connection plugin for your WordPress Mails.
 We wrote <a href="https://fluentsmtp.com/why-we-build-fluentsmtp-plugin/">an article about why we made this plugin</a> and our plan about Fluent SMTP.

 The full source code is hosted in Github and you are welcomed to contribute to the development of this awesome WP Mail Plugin.
 👉 <a href="https://github.com/WPManageNinja/fluent-smtp">View on Github</a> 👈